Stuffed cucumber bites appetizers are a satisfying and easy treat that everyone loves. It’s easy to mix up a batch for any kind of party.

-- With a melon baller, cut out center portion of the cucumber.
+- With a melon baller, cut out the center portion of the cucumber.
 (A 1/4 tsp measuring spoon works well for this too).

-- Mix the cream cheese, mayo, hidden valley ranch mix, and salt in a bowl.
+- Mix the cream cheese, mayo, dill weed, hidden valley ranch mix, and salt in a small bowl.

-- Pipe cucumber slice with cream cheese to 1/2 inch above cucumber.
+- Pipe the hollowed cucumber slices with cream cheese to 1/2 inch above the cucumber.

 - Stand a halved grape tomato in the cream cheese.

-- Sprinkle with chives, fresh dill weed, or parsley to garnish.
+- Sprinkle with chives, or fresh dill weed for a garnish.

 - Nutrition information is for one appetizer.

 - Store leftovers in an airtight container in the refrigerator for 1 day.
 A layer of paper towels under the cukes will absorb excess moisture.